SSD FC Messina: Colors and badge

 Its colors are yellow and red.
 They usually play with blue kit, to avoid getting confused with the principal team of the city, ACR Messina.

 Stadium

 The club originally played its home games in the old stadium of the city, the 11,900 seater Stadio Giovanni Celeste.

 In 2018 the club announced their relocation to the newly rebranded "Despar Stadium" in the outskirts of the city, a football field owned by local amateur football club Camaro.
-However, as the stadium did not meet the minimum requirements to host Serie D games, Città di Messina is currently using the city's main venue Stadio San Filippo as its home for the beginning of the season.
+However, as the stadium did not meet the minimum requirements to host Serie D games, Città di Messina used the city's main venue Stadio San Filippo as its home for the beginning of the season.